 Example of What You Could Say:

 “Today is our final day of thinking about emotions, thoughts, and supportive methods that will be helpful for you when life feels really complicated and hard.
-We have spent our time together looking at different ways to express emotions through creativity.
+We have looked at different ways to express emotions through creativity.
 We learned more about the way thoughts impact emotions and we practiced methods for questioning those thoughts.
 We hopefully honed some skills that will help you feel comfortable and confident when you next feel difficult emotions that we all experience.
-Today, during this final activity, we will also talk about how we can feel a sense of purpose and meaning for our lives.
+Today, during this final activity, we will talk about how we can feel a sense of purpose and meaning for our lives.
 Often, when we talk about purpose, we talk about a career or a family.
 I want to encourage you to think about this in a new way – to think about meaning and purpose from the standpoint of who you want to be in the world, and the way you want to be helpful.
 Rather than thinking of what you want to be when you grow up, you can consider how you want to be when you grow up.
-You might be a barista at a coffee shop, which might not seem like the most impactful job, but if you do that job with kindness, you can have a big impact on the world, simply by the way you make other people feel when you interact with them.
+You can have a big impact on the world, simply by the way you make other people feel when you interact with them.

-I am going to share two stories with you that will help you start to think about this idea.
-The first story is about Gandhi, the Indian activist who led a nonviolent resistance and inspired civil rights movements across the world.
+I want to share a story that will help you start to think about this idea.
+This story is about Gandhi, the Indian activist who led a nonviolent resistance and inspired civil rights movements around the world.
 Once, Gandhi was boarding a plane and a reporter yelled to him, “Gandhi, what’s your message?”
 Gandhi turned around and said, “My life is my message.”
 This is a new way to think about the impact of your life.
 I want you to consider what the message of your life might be.
 For example, my message would be (share your message with students).
 You will get to write your own message too.
 But first, let’s watch a short video of Kevin Love describing his message.”

 Kevin describes the legacy he wants to leave behind and what he would like the message of his life to be.